SpaceX Crew Dragon splashdown smoothly delivers NASA astronauts back to Earth

-The first return of a commercially built and operated US spacecraft carrying two NASA astronauts from the International Space Station made waves on Sunday with a splashdown in the Gulf of Mexico just as scheduled at 11:48 a.m.
+The first return of a commercially built and operated US spacecraft carrying two NASA astronauts from the International Space Station made waves Sunday when it splashed down in the Gulf of Mexico right as scheduled at 11:48 a.m.
 PT.

 The SpaceX Crew Dragon passengers -- NASA astronauts Bob Behnken and Doug Hurley -- fittingly named the history-making spacecraft Endeavour.
 The astronauts safely exited the spacecraft on Sunday afternoon after a recovery at sea.